HTTP-RPC/Kilo/README.md

 `List` and `Map` types are not required to support random access; iterability is sufficient.
 Additionally, `List` and `Map` types that implement `java.lang.AutoCloseable` will be automatically closed after their values have been written to the output stream.
 This allows service implementations to stream response data rather than buffering it in memory before it is written.

-For example, the `ResultSetAdapter` class wraps an instance of `java.sql.ResultSet` and exposes its contents as a forward-scrolling, auto-closeable list of map values.
+For example, the `org.httprpc.sql.ResultSetAdapter` class wraps an instance of `java.sql.ResultSet` and exposes its contents as a forward-scrolling, auto-closeable list of map values.
 Closing the list also closes the underlying result set, ensuring that database resources are not leaked. `ResultSetAdapter` is discussed in more detail later.

 ### Request Metadata
 `WebService` provides the following methods that allow an extending class to obtain additional information about the current request: